dedpihto67/Cuyahoga-captions/_slides/01-intro.md

 ---
 layout: slide
 title: "Welcome to our slide deck!"
+author: Andrew Scoppa
 ---

-Use the right arrow to begin!
+# Use the right arrow to begin!